Conditions and diseases

 Is there anything I can do, if I have an HPV infection?

 First of all, regular check-ups with your physician are recommended.
-So do not forget your appointment.
 We recommend that you stop smoking because it has been shown that there is a definite link between smoking, the continued presence of certain HPV strains and a higher risk of cervical cancer in old age.

 Diagnosis and treatment